By dojoarcade, 27-Feb-2013 12:37:00

 At Dojo we are all currently working full steam ahead to polish a playable demo.
 Part of the process involves giving our current environment a good spring clean.
 Joe Neville our freelance environment artist has created this gritty looking modular temple and we are all impressed with the outcome, here are a few tips on how he created it,

 “I think that the most important thing to mention is that as opposed to creating a set of unique models, unwrapping to unique uv's and then texturing each object, that I actually began the process by first of all making a texture with several tileable materials and patterns, and then as I build the assets, I line the uv's up on the texture.
 It's somewhat of a backwards process, but it's highly efficient”.
+Not it looks like Miniclip game.

 “I built quite a few of the base textures using zbrush so that I could get better normal maps, especially for things like worn edges.
 The results are a lot cleaner and nicer than say, taking photo textures and then putting them through a generator like crazy bump.
 This isn't to say that I don't use the generators though- quite frequently I'll sculpt worn edges on a model, then instead of actually sculpting the rock grain and scratches, will overlay a generated normal map from photo reference- essentially combining the two- one for edges, and one for grain”.